Bira/octopus-carnival/_drafts/wir-mm-4e-foulspawn.md

 teleport speed of 4, allowing them to come at you from unexpected angles.

 They suffer quite a bit from the damage bug, as their basic claw attack is on the weak side.
-Its riders are fearsome though - slow (save ends), or daze (save ends) if the target is already slowed.
+Its riders are pretty good, though - slow (save ends), or daze (save ends) if the target is already slowed.

 Once per encounter they can infect someone with a Mind Worm (Ranged 10